The Last Flight (The Twilight Zone)

-"The Last Flight" is episode 18 of the American television anthology series The Twilight Zone.
+"The Last Flight" is the eighteenth episode of the American television anthology series The Twilight Zone.
 Part of the production was filmed on location at Norton Air Force Base in San Bernardino, California.
 The vintage 1918 Nieuport 28 biplane was both owned and flown by Frank Gifford Tallman, and had previously appeared in many World War I motion pictures.

+Harry Raybould plays an unnamed Corporal, Jerry Catron plays an unnamed guard, Paul Baxley plays an unnamed driver (uncredited), and Jack Perkins plays an unnamed ground crewman (uncredited).

 Opening narration

 Plot

-Flight Lieutenant (actually Second Lieutenant) William Terrance "Terry" Decker of 56 Squadron Royal Flying Corps lands his Nieuport biplane on an American airbase in France, after flying through a strange cloud.
+Flight Lieutenant William Terrance "Terry" Decker of 56 Squadron Royal Flying Corps lands his Nieuport biplane on an American airbase in France after flying through a strange cloud.
 He is immediately accosted by provost marshal Major Wilson, who is dumbfounded by Decker's archaic appearance.
 Decker, likewise, is baffled, but by the unexplainable large modern aircraft.
 He is then taken into custody and questioned by the American base commander, Major General George Harper, and by Wilson.
-Decker snaps to attention, identifying himself as being from the UK's Royal Flying Corps (the predecessor of the modern Royal Air Force).
-This puzzles Harper and Wilson.
-Harper, seeing Decker's antique uniform, queries Decker if a vintage air show is nearby, or if he is making a film—Decker has no idea of what he is asked.
-He then asks Harper: "Excuse me sir, but where exactly am I?"
-Harper sardonically responds, "Where exactly did you think you were?", to which Decker says, "Well, I thought I was landing at 56th Squadron RFC."
-When asked to identify the year, Decker answers that it's 1917.
-When they inform him it's March 5, 1959, he is stunned.
+Decker snaps to attention, identifying himself as being from the UK's Royal Flying Corps.
+Harper and Wilson are also puzzled by his antiquated uniform.
+Decker asks where he is.
+When asked the date, Decker answers March 5, 1917.
+When they inform him it is March 5, 1959, he is stunned.

-Decker tells the officers his flying partner Alexander Mackaye and he were fighting seven German aircraft; Mackaye was shot down and Decker escaped into a cloud.
-The Americans, to Decker's astonishment, inform him Mackaye is alive and is an air vice marshal in the Royal Air Force, a war hero from World War II who saved hundreds, if not thousands of lives by shooting down German bombers over London.
-The American officers add that Air Vice Marshal Mackaye, in addition to being alive and well, is coming to the base that very day for an inspection.
+Decker learns that his flying partner, Alexander Mackaye, is an air vice-marshal and a hero in World War II who saved hundreds, if not thousands, of lives by shooting down three German bombers over London one night during the Blitz.
+By chance, Mackaye is coming to the base that very day for an inspection.
 Decker says that is impossible, as Mackaye is dead.
 Harper, at this time, confiscates Decker's pistol and personal effects.
-Later, Major Wilson tries to help Decker remember what happened.
-Decker finally confesses that he has consistently avoided combat throughout his service, and that he deliberately abandoned the greatly outnumbered Mackaye when the two were attacked by the German fighters.
+Later, Major Wilson questions the young man.
+Decker refers to Mackaye by a private nickname, "Old Leadbottom", explaining that at one point, he was shot in an embarrassing spot by German infantry.
+Decker finally confesses that he is a coward who avoided combat throughout his service, and that he deliberately abandoned Mackaye when the two were attacked by a flight of German fighters.
 He refuses to believe that Mackaye somehow survived against such odds.